mr-martian/history-flowchart/settings/natural.md

 [date system explanation here]

 #Place
-[specification for describing 1D or 2D location in space]
+[specification for describing 1D or 2D location in the final frontier]

 #Todo
 - [ ] settings.lisp